 You can find lots of The Ordinary skincare routines here.
 Magnesium Ascorbyl Phosphate is included in the pigmentation regimen.
 Because it has no conflicts, you could add this to many different combinations.

 There are 8 Vitamin C products under The Ordinary brand.
 5 are Pure Vitamin C and 3 are derivatives.
-The derivatives can be used with everything except The Ordinary Niacinamide Powder.
+The derivatives can be used with everything except The Ordinary Niacinamide serum and powder.
 If you´re new to skincare, one of the derivatives would be a great option for you.

 Pure Vitamin C (conflicts)